 Inpatient nursing care patients covered by health insurance pay 15% and EHIF 85% of the per diem fees.
 In addition, the patient may be charged a bed-day fee of 25 euros for the first ten days of hospital stay.

-In 2020, the patient's co-payment for one day of nursing care is 11.86 euros.
+Since 1st of April 2021, the patient's co-payment for one day of nursing care is 13.26 euros.
 In inpatient nursing care, similarly to specialized medical care, a bed-day fee for the first ten days of treatment applies.
 Thus, a bed-day fee of 25 euros (10 x 2.50 euros) is added to the amount for the first ten days.

 Home nursing is intended for patients whose health condition does not require inpatient care, but who still need professional medical care.
 Home nursing may be necessary to a person with reduced mobility who is not able go to the doctor on their own.
 A home nurse is, therefore, also an important link between a family physician or attending physician and a person in need.
 A family physician or medical specialist decides whether a patient needs home nursing service.
 A referral is required, where the physician has to indicate the patient's health problems and treatment, and the nurse has to note any needs for nursing care.
 Home nursing, like all other outpatient nursing care services, is free of charge for insured persons.
 EHIF pays for these services.